dollardad/autostock/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Added PHP compare to stop plugin being loaded into site with php less than 5.3.6

+= 1.0.3 =
+* Added Vehicle Details and Features category to post type

+= 1.0.2 =
-1.0.1.
-Added settings options and taxonomy for makes and models 1.0.2.
-Added custom car features to car post types as taxonomy with checkboxes.
+* Added custom car features to car post types as taxonomy with checkboxes.

-1.0.3.
-Added Vehicle Details and Features category to post type
+= 1.0.1 =
+* Added settings options and taxonomy for makes and models

 == Upgrade Notice ==